aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/3000-create-construct-lib-pipeline-code.md

 ## Summary

-In this section, we created the pipeline code that will be used to build, package and publish the ConstructLib code to our Internal Construct Hub.
+In this section, we created the pipeline code that will be used to build, package and publish our internal constructs to our Internal Construct Hub.
 In the next section we will set up Projen to create a construct library.